IvenGe/Remove_all_filles/README.md

 # Remove_all_filles
 It removes all files you have access to
-Warning it may damage your OS
+Warning it may damage your OS ! uncommented remove_all_files() to let is work